 International Driver’s License Accepted?
 You must apply for a Marshall Islands driver’s license in order to legally drive in this country.
 There are no tests required and you must settle a fee of $20.
 However, you must present your driver’s license issued by your home country when applying.

-Crime: The crime rate in Marshall Islands is low.
-However, the crime rate is also seeing a steady growth with the rise in the population count.
+Crime: The crime rate in the Marshall Islands is low.
+However, the crime rate is also seeing steady growth with the rise in the population count.
 Confrontational or violent crimes are rare, though.
 Most crimes involve breakins and property theft.

 Electrical Adapters: The electrical outlets in the Marshall Islands require 120 volts and an electrical frequency of 60 Hertz.
 If your devices are not compatible with this electrical outlet type, bring an adapter during your travel.